mtnt/reduxModuleCreator/README.md

 ## unlinkStore()
 Breaks the links between a store and modules.
 Call it before `linkStore` when you need to create new module (you can\`t link a store twice in a line)

+# Some subtleties
+* you have access to a controller\`s methods on a module, but you can get access to the module\`s method from inside the controller\`s method
+* you will get an error if you try to set whole `ownState` property, but you won\`t if you try to change a part of it: `ownState.foo = "bar"` (NB: you still can\`t change a part of `ownState` too, just without an error)
+* when you get `ownState`, you always get a deep clone of it